Tokyo Olympics Q&A: 6 months out and murmurs of cancellation

 A: A key is the billions already “sunk” into the event, and the income Tokyo will generate for the IOC.
 The IOC gets almost three-quarters of its income from selling TV rights.
 Another 18% is from sponsors.
 Unlike other sports businesses like the NBA or English soccer, the IOC has only two major events — every four years — to rely on.

-Only five Olympics have ever been canceled, all during wartime: the 1916, 1940 and 1944 Summer Olympics, and winter games in 1940 and 1944.
+Only five Olympics have ever been canceled, all during wartime: the 1916, 1940 and 1944 Summer Olympics, and Winter Games in 1940 and 1944.
 But that was before big money was involved.

 Japan must also save face.
-It has spend at least $25 billion preparing the Olympics.
-In addition, China and Beijing will host the Winter Olympics in 2022.
+It has spent at least $25 billion preparing for the Olympics.
+In addition, China will host the 2022 Winter Olympics in Beijing.
 Japan would hate to cede the stage to China.

 Japanese Prime Minister Yoshihide Suga is framing the Olympics as “a proof of human victory against the coronavirus.”